Namibia Climate

 This month in numbers

-Namibia experienced an April that was 0.4°C warmer than the 1961–1990 average, ranking as the 43rd warmest April in 86 years of records.
-Globally, April 2026 was the 2nd warmest April for land temperature on record, with an anomaly of +1.1°C above the 1961–1990 baseline.
-The three-month period from February to April 2026 saw Namibia's average temperature at 23.42°C, an anomaly of +0.8°C, making it the 26th warmest such period on record.
+Namibia experienced an April that was 0.4°C warmer than the 1961–1990 average, with an average temperature of 21.54°C. This ranked as the 43rd warmest April in 86 years of records.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C, just shy of the record set in April 2025.

 What changed